My Story

 To answer the question “who am I?” requires that I tell you about myself, or what I’m about.
 We do this mostly through story.
 Below, you will find a few brief stories describing in a general way what I was like, what happened, and what I’m like now in various areas of my life.
 For now, allow me to provide some of the broader strokes.

-I am an author, psychotherapist, educator, and researcher.
+I am a psychologist, scientist, and professor.
 I am a storylistener and a storyteller.
 I’m not so much a “people person” as I am a ‘person…person,’ preferring time spent with individuals or small groups, rather than large crowds.
 To say that I’m a “dog lover” would be a tragic understatement.
 Few things excite me more than time spent outdoors.
-As a southern transplant residing in New England, I often feel like a stranger living in a strange land.
 I am a lover of wisdom.
-I strive to be a worker among workers, a friend among friends, a member of my family, and a useful member of society.
-In most things, I’m not yet what I ought to be, but I’m better than I used to be.
+I am a husband and a father.
+I strive to be a worker among workers, a friend among friends, and a useful member of my family and community.
+In practically all things, I’m not yet what I ought to be, but I’m better than I used to be.

 My PERSONAL EXPERIENCE